andreeachetan/manual_testing_portofolio/Final Project/Readme.md

 ### 1.1.1 Roles assigned to the project and persons allocated

-- Project manager - Andrei Popescu
+- Project manager - Andreea Banulescu
-- Product owner - Madalina Ionescu
+- Product owner - Radu Tataru
-- Software developer - Gabriela Tomescu
+- Software developer - David Filip
-- QA Engineer - Iulia Albu
+- QA Engineer - Andreea Chetan

+### 1.1.2 Entry criteria defined

+- functional specifications are defined
+- roles needed for the project are allocated
+- initial project risks were detected and mitigated